Make sure your company has a smooth and effective industry-specific language solution in place to avoid the pitfalls of official document translation

 Language requirements for importing and exporting goods

 The UK government provides up-to-date information for all kinds of businesses wanting to import and export goods into and out of the United Kingdom at https://www.gov.uk/topic/business-tax/import-export.
-The website has a section entitled notices, forms and manuals containing forms for import and export, excise notices: storing and moving goods, tariff notices, tariff quota notices, tariff stop press notices and customs information papers.
+The website has a section entitled notices, forms and manuals containing forms for import and export, excise notices: storing and moving goods, tariff notices, tariff quota notices, tariff stop press notices, and customs information papers.
 If you are searching for specific information on importing and exporting medical devices into and out of the United Kingdom, click here.

 CPSL has an international team of linguists specialised in sectors and industries needing specific assistance with Brexit-related formalities, including the recently announced rules governing aerosols, previously labelled with the reverse epsilon that entered into force on 1 January 2023.